macrogreg/sdk-dotnet/Doc/Articles/Temporal_SDK_for-DotNet_High-Level_Spec.md

 The SDK implements support for strongly-typed activity invocation APIs using .NET Source Generators, in a way similar to workflow invocations (see the [corresponding section ](#strongly-typed-api) for additional details).

 To seed stub generation, declare a partial class decorated as an ActivityStub, while referencing the activity implementation.
 An invocation stub with the appropriate invocation signatures will be generated.
+<small>(**Note**: There is no "`...`" here.
+This declaration is _all_ the code needed to generated a stub.)</small>
 ```cs
 [ActivityStub(implementingType: typeof(Utterances), implementingMethod: "SayHelloAsync") ]
 internal partial class UtterHelloStub : IActivityStub